The millage for the Mayville District Public Library passed, with a vote of 736 'yes' and 370 'no'. We are so grateful for the support. Thank you!

-On August 2, voters of Fremont and Dayton Townships will be asked to restore a previously authorized millage of 0.75 mills to fund the Mayville District Public Library for another ten years.
+On August 2nd 2022, voters of Fremont and Dayton Townships were asked to restore a previously authorized millage of 0.75 mills to fund the Mayville District Public Library for another ten years.

 The proposed millage is a renewal of a previously authorized 0.7129 operating mills that expired in December 2021, and includes an additional new millage of .0371 mills that will, together, restore the rate to .7500.